Skip to content

 • Reliability.BEST_EFFORT — No retransmission (use for real-time streams)

-• Reliability.RELIABLE — Guarantee delivery (use for commands and configuration)
+• Reliability.RELIABLE — Guarantee delivery (use for configuration and must-arrive commands)

 SampleKind values: